caco3/storage-analyzer/README.md

  - ### SCHEDULE
    A cron-expression that determines when an automatic scan is started.

- - ### RUN_SCAN_ON_STARTUP
-   Set to true if a snapshot should be created on each docker container start

  - ### /config (volume)
    Persisted configuration directory.
 Mount this path to keep settings across container rebuild/removal.